New minimum wage: how should your business prepare?

 Helena Young

-On April 1 2024, workers on the National Minimum Wage (NMW) aged 21 and over will have their pay boosted to £11.44 an hour.
-This will be the largest ever increase in the minimum wage in cash terms and the first time it has increased by more than £1 – bringing big implications for businesses paying their staff.
+On April 1 2024, workers on the National Minimum Wage (for those of at least school leaving age) and the National Living Wage (for those aged 21 and over) will have their pay boosted.
+The change will be the largest ever increase in the minimum wage in cash terms and the first time it has increased by more than £1 – bringing big implications for businesses paying their staff.

 With the UK’s economic troubles showing no sign of abating, the government has faced pressure to help low-paid workers pay for household goods and staples that grow more expensive by the day.